LethalOtter/MagicMesh/README.md

 # MagicMesh
-Repository for managing mesh generator and Eulerian flow solver for class project
+Repository for managing mesh generator and Eulerian flow solver for AERO 415